 Security Best Practices

-- Secret Keys should only be used server-side and must never appear in frontend code, APKs, mini-program packages, or logs
+- Secret Keys should only be used on the server side and must never appear in frontend code, APKs, mini-program packages, or logs

 - We recommend injecting Secret Keys via a Key Management Service (KMS/Vault/SSM) in your CI/CD pipeline